eonk/CrimeSciData/book.md

 ##  9400 18418
 ```

 Oops!
 Something doesn't add up!
 Only 18418 people said that none of these circumstances were valid.
 So why when we add all the other items we end up with 19681 rather than 18418?
 Notice that there is also a qb10_11 and a qb10_12.
-These two items identify the people that refused to answer this question and those which did not know how to answer it.
+These two items identify the people that 'refused' to answer this question and those which 'did not know' how to answer it.

 ```r